supertriodo/Arena-Tracker/Readme/More.md

 # Free version features:

 * Go over your deck while you play.
-* Track your enemy's deck
+* Track the enemy's deck
 * Get detailed info about the enemy's hand.
 Cards sent back from the board, spare parts or the coin (among others).
 * Test enemy secrets.
 Watch the remaining possibilities while you make your moves.
 * Check new cards drawn before the animation even begins in Hearthstone.